 Common Causes of Motorcycle Accidents

 There are several common causes of motorcycle accidents, most of which involve the negligence of other drivers.
-However, other elements, such as weather and dangerous roads, can also factor in.
+However, other elements that may not affect larger vehicles like trucks, such as weather and some dangerous road conditions, can also factor in.

 Below are some of the most common reasons that motorcycle accidents occur on Staten Island: